wamae-ndiritu/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [6.
 Local variable](./6-create_local_variable) - Creating a local variable. `BEST="School"` The variable named `BEST` will only be accessed locally.

 [7.
 Global variable](./7-create_global_variable) - A Global variable on the other hand is accessed by any shell unlike the local one that can only be accessed by the current shell.
 Therefore, to define a global variable, it must be exported. `export BEST="School"`.

+[8.
+Every addition to true knowledge is an addition to human power](./8-true_knowledge) - addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.

+[9.
+Divide and rule](./9-divide_and_rule) - POWER divided by DIVIDE.
+Prforming arithmetic operations with global Variables.